 Again, you can segment and trigger based on behavior.
 This is an effective way of collecting feedback on specific parts of your SaaS.

 Overall, Userpilot is one of the best customer feedback tools.
 Pricing starts at $199 per month for up to 2,500 monthly active users.

 Don’t forget that as well as getting one of the best customer feedback tools, you’re also getting an amazing user onboarding platform.
-You can kill two birds with one stone.
+You can feed two birds with one scone.